Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Introduction

 When a parameter is set-identified, all the values in the identified set are empirically equivalent, in the sense that the observed data cannot be used to distinguish between the values.
-The identified set represents the empirical content of the model for the parameter.
+The identified set represents the empirical content of the model for the parameter (i.e., the amount of information on the value of the parameter that can be extracted from data through the model).
 However, when a parameter is set-identified with a large identified set, the identified set can be of little use for counterfactual analysis in practice.
-It is not unusual that predictions from counterfactual analysis based on different equilibria yield self-contradictory results (\citebibmain{Aguirregabiria/Nevo:12:WP}, p.115).
-In this situation, just as in the calibration approach in macroeconomics, the researcher typically uses additional constraints on the parameter values or chooses a specific equilibrium to obtain a meaningful analysis.\footnote{For example, in an entry model, \citebibmain{Jia:08:Eca} focuses on the equilibrium that is most profitable to one of the firms, and \citebibmain{Ackerberg/Gowrisankaran:06:RAND} use an equilibrium selection rule which randomizes between a Pareto-best equilibrium and a Pareto-worst equilibrium with an unknown probability.
-Another example is \citebibmain{Roberts/Sweeting:13:AER} in the context of auctions, who consider the particular equilibrium with the lowest signal for agents in the model so they enter the auction.} In other words, the researcher considers a \textit{refinement} of the identified set, by introducing additional restrictions.
+It is not unusual that predictions from counterfactual analysis based on different equilibria yield self-contradictory results (\cite{Aguirregabiria/Nevo:12:WP}, p.111).
+In this situation, just as in the calibration approach in macroeconomics, the researcher typically uses additional constraints on the parameter values or chooses a specific equilibrium to obtain a meaningful analysis.\footnote{For example, in an entry model, \cite{Jia:08:Eca} focuses on the equilibrium that is most profitable to one of the firms, and \cite{Ackerberg/Gowrisankaran:06:RAND} use an equilibrium selection rule which randomizes between a Pareto-best equilibrium and a Pareto-worst equilibrium with an unknown probability.
+Another example is \cite{Roberts/Sweeting:13:AER} in the context of auctions, who consider the particular equilibrium with the lowest signal for agents in the model so they enter the auction.} In other words, the researcher considers a \textit{refinement} of the identified set, by introducing additional restrictions.
 However, these restrictions are often only weakly motivated.